atmars77/atmars77.github.io/masthead.md

 [Renato Paucar](https://www.renatopaucar.com/) is the journal's graphic designer and illustrator.

-[Natalie Wolf](https://nwolfmeep.wixsite.com/nmwolf) (Co-founder / Co-editor for Issues One & Two) will always be a friend of the journal.
+[Natalie Wolf](https://nwolfmeep.wixsite.com/nmwolf) (Co-founder / Co-editor for Issues One and Two) will always be a friend of the journal.

 <!---is a writer and cat enthusiast from Kansas City.
 Her short fiction and poetry have appeared in Unbroken, Right Hand Pointing, Popshot Quarterly, I-70 Review, and Live Ideas. --->